 I don’t have to tell you that these statistics are unbearably sad, you know they are.

 You know that dealing with the whole that is Thanksgiving — the emotions from 45 million deaths and dealing with families who can’t quite wrap their heads around veganism — can be hard to deal with as a vegan.
-You know that once you open your eyes to the atrocities done to animals, seeing mass celebrations of their deaths becomes something you dread, not look forward to.
+You know that once you open your eyes to the atrocities done to animals, seeing mass celebrations of their deaths becomes something you dread, not anxiously await.

-I know these things too, which is why I decided we all need an inspirational round-up to help get us through today.
-Whenever you feel overwhelmed, just scroll through this post and meet 17 turkeys who have made it to sanctuary and are now living their best lives as free individuals.
+I know these things, too, which is why I decided we all need an inspirational round-up to help get us through today.
+Whenever you feel overwhelmed, scroll through this post and meet 17 turkeys who have made it to a sanctuary and are now living their best lives as free individuals.

-Their heart-warming stories are a gentle reminder of why we’re vegan in the first place; the animals.
+Their heartwarming stories are a gentle reminder of why we’re vegan in the first place; for the animals.

 Unfortunately, what people know about turkeys come from what we are taught in grade school.
 Remember tracing your hand as a child to make a turkey?
 I certainly do.